 We are proud members of: The Collie Club Of America The Collie Health Foundation The Quarter Century Collie Group The Dog Writer's Association of America Author of two awarding winning books: "The Collie in America" & "Century of Collies"

-Licensed AKC judge for Collies and recently given the honor of judging Best of Breed at the 2013 Collie Club of America "National Specialty"!
+Licensed AKC judge for Collies and given the honor of judging BEST of BREED at the 2013 Collie Club of America "National Specialty"!

 AKC BREEDER OF MERIT